 Medications may be prescribed to help control nausea and vomiting.

-Medications to decrease the frequency of diarrhea may be indicated but if food poisoning is suspected, it is best to consult with the health care professional before taking OTC medications such as loperamide (Imodium), because it may cause further problems for the patient.
+Medications to decrease the frequency of diarrhea may be indicated, but if food poisoning is suspected, it is best to consult a health care professional before taking OTC medications such as loperamide (Imodium), because it may cause increased problems for the patient.